nodejs/node/doc/api/vm.md

 <!--name=vm-->

-The `vm` module provides APIs for compiling and running code within V8 Virtual Machine contexts. **Note that the `vm` module is not a security mechanism.
+The `vm` module provides APIs for compiling and running code within V8 Virtual Machine contexts. **The `vm` module is not a security mechanism.
 Do not use it to run untrusted code**.
 The term "sandbox" is used throughout these docs simply to refer to a separate context, and does not confer any security guarantees.